bethesdamd/wifi_http_post_from_ttgo_esp32/README.md

 Shows how to POST to a web endpoint over WiFi using an ESP32 device, the TTGO.
 Specifically this is posting some json to a zapier webhook endpoint, which is configure to create a new row in a Google Sheet.
 You can't easily post directly to Google Sheets, so Zapier makes it easier.

+This demonstrates a very useful pattern:  how to send information from a sensor or other device, wirelessly to a Google spreadsheet.
+Each transmission can have multiple columns and becomes a row in the spreadsheet.
+Once you have data in the sheet, you can view, analyze, chart, etc.  This is great for classroom science and other projects because you don't have to do anything to get data from a device like a thermometer, air quality sensor, light sensor, etc.

 The Zapier Zap is called: "Create spreadsheet row in Google Sheets when catch hook in Webhooks by Zapier"

 Creating a repo on this because it's a little tricky to get working.